Legislative 2024

 Image 1Crédits: © Pixel-Shot - stock.adobe.com

-People with disabilities who need physical assistance can have a voter of their choice accompany them.
+if you need physical assistance, you can have you accompanied by a voter of your choice.
 The latter is not necessarily from the same polling station or the same commune.
-This accompanying voter can also enter the voting booth and insert the envelope into the ballot box in place of the voter he is accompanying.
-Finally, if the person with a disability cannot sign the sign-in list himself, the accompanying voter signs in his place and adds the handwritten entry:
+He can also enter the voting booth and insert the envelope into the ballot box for you.

-Persons who cannot go to the polling station on election day may vote by proxy.
+If you cannot go to the polling station on election day, you can vote by proxy.

 Please note